-The rest of the world seems to be heading towards turmoil.
-The economy is still trying to figure out what’s happening, The US of A is contemplating sticking their nose into another Middle Eastern conflict and Dexter has finished.
+The Ukrainian people are trying to figure out what their country will be.
+Canada’s national hockey team just took home the golden medal.
 We here at Teeth of the Divine are drowning in misery as we can’t figure out what to do with all the fame, wealth and fabulously good looks we all have.
 Actually, scrap the first two.
 We truly are drowning as well, but at least we look goddamn beautiful.
 But it’s not money we’re after, no. We’re looking for a few good, literate headbangers to join our ranks to help us with the craploads of music we receive everyday.

 “I wasn’t even supposed to be here today!” insisted Dante in Kevin Smith’s Clerks and being in the middle of a cold, breezy 10th Wanaja Festival on Friday, July 19th — held in the historic city of Hameenlinna, Finland — I thought the exact same thing.
 And, the weather wasn’t the only thing on my mind since the lineup made me question my own priorities as well.
 The metal bands could be counted with three fingers and all of those three would make an appearance on the second day.
 Yet, following my life patterns like the rats in that Paul Simon song, I still had asked if I could come.
 I didn’t hear back until just right before the festival’s D-Day when they said “Come on in”, so after shuffling my obligations around and trying to make it all work, here I was.